CodeYourFuture/syllabus/docs/node/week-2/lesson.md

 So what format does the client send the data with?
 It is up to us, but since we already are familiar with `json`, let us use it.

-In order for our _server-side_ to receive and use the data sent by the client.
-We will need to install and use a **middleware**.
+In order for our _server-side_ to receive and use the data sent by the client, we will need to install and use a **middleware**.

 > Middleware: We will cover middleware in more details in the next class.
-For now, imagine them piece of code that process a request and pass them to the next middleware until one of them returns a response (with `res.send` for example)
+For now, imagine pieces of code that process a request and pass it to the next middleware until one of them returns a response (with `res.send` for example).

 [Express Body Parser](https://github.com/expressjs/body-parser#examples) makes it easier for our _endpoints_ to receive and understand different formats of data.